OUR ACTIVATION PROCESS

 After soaking and several rounds of rinsing—our activated whole nuts are dehydrated at low temperatures to remove excess moisture while protecting their enhanced enzymatic and enriched nutrient profile.

 We use a triple-directional stone grinder to create the creamiest to chunkiest and everything in between textures and consistencies that are just not possible to produce with conventional nut butter machines.
 Ever wonder why there's a layer of oil floating on top of your nut butter?
 This is why we choose to stone grind.
+Stone grinding also ensures low temperatures to protect our nutrients from heat.

 Our products do not come into contact with plastic during any stage of production.
 We soak in glass jars, dehydrate on stainless steel trays, and stone grind with granite.
 Even the tools we use for measuring, scooping, scraping, containing, pouring, etc—are all made out of natural materials such as wood, bamboo, rubber, glass, and steel.
 We also clean and sanitize with natural, eco-friendly, non-toxic cleansers because there's always a healthier way to do things—we feel it is vital to not only protect ourselves but also our most fundamental resource which is water.